 TIP: Ideally, you will have planned ahead and have figured out and agreed to some type of budget prior to the holidays.
 If you haven’t had that conversation, and unless there is a critical financial emergency – the type that could drastically change your life if you don’t take immediate action – I then highly recommend couples table any potentially high conflict discussions about money until after the holidays.

-We hope that any time with family is a welcome event, but the reality is almost every family has some sort of drama or dysfunction.
-For some, it’s a quiet dysfunction, literally.
-Maybe you don’t talk about the elephant in the room, you stuff feelings and just get through the days.
+We hope that any time with family is a welcome event, but the reality, even in the best of families, there can be some sort of drama or dysfunction.
+For some, it’s often but not always, a quiet dysfunction, literally.
+If you’re like many families, you don’t talk about the elephant in the room, you stuff feelings and just get through the days.

 Maybe you never felt like you fit in with your family and so this forced bonding feels unnatural and leads to that feeling of loneliness in a room full of people.
 Maybe you’re concerned about the impending conversation about politics at the dinner table.
 For others, having a huge family gathering and mixing all the personalities together turns into a circus.